Post Modern Connections

 Welcome.

-You’re likely here because you’ve been thinking about starting therapy.
-Whether you're hoping to develop healthier coping skills, improve your relationships, or gain a deeper understanding of yourself, you are in the right place.
+You’re likely here because you’ve been considering starting therapy.
+Whether you’re hoping to develop new ways of coping, strengthen your relationships, or gain a deeper understanding of yourself, you’re in the right place.

-Maybe you're feeling stuck, unsure of how to move forward in your life.
-Maybe you're searching for meaning, hope, or a sense of connection.
-Whether you're navigating the exhaustion of sleepless nights with young children, wrestling with anxiety, stress or burnout, or feeling disillusioned by the current state of the world, you are not alone.
+You might be feeling stuck or unsure of how to move forward.
+You may be searching for meaning, hope, or a greater sense of connection.
+Perhaps you’re navigating the exhaustion of sleepless nights with young children, struggling with anxiety, stress, or chronic overwhelm, or feeling disillusioned by the current state of the world.
+Whatever has brought you here, you don’t have to face it alone.

-I offer a safe, supportive, and nonjudgmental space to explore both personal and systemic challenges.
+I offer a safe, supportive, and nonjudgmental space to explore both personal experiences and the broader systems that shape our lives.

 Services